 If you’re a first-time landlord, here are some of the tasks involved with preparing your property for rental:

-- Refinance the mortgage (if there is one) in your name in order to rent it out
+- Refinance the mortgage (if there is one) in your name

 - Undertake any upgrades that’ll make your property more appealing to renters

-- Get a landlord insurance policy
+- Obtain a landlord insurance policy

 - Research comparable rental properties and settle on a rental price